paddyjclancy/JSON_API/README.md

 - Requests data from specified resource (eg website)
 - Visible, and cached
     - Should not contain sensitive info
-- Can't modify data
+- Shouldn't modify data
 - eg search page

 Post:
-- Used when changing something
+- Used when changing something, not limited to
 - Contains info in body
 - Not cached or stored
 - May insert a new, or update resource